jchidley/mkdocs-material-test/docs/2024-05-05-Rust-General.md

 For some examples of how this can handled see the source code of [oh heck, a case conversion library](https://github.com/withoutboats/heck/tree/master) and the archived, and mostly ascii based, [Inflector](https://github.com/whatisinternet/Inflector/tree/master)

 Rust uses ut8 encoding for strings, etc, chars are u32 which is the size of [Unicode Scalar Value](https://unicode.org/glossary/#unicode_scalar_value).
 This isn't the same as a [Code point: Any value in the Unicode codespace.](https://www.unicode.org/versions/Unicode16.0.0/core-spec/chapter-3/#G22700).
 For some languages characters can be made up of several code points.
-[Unicode® Standard Annex #29](https://www.unicode.org/reports/tr29/)
+[Unicode¬Æ Standard Annex #29](https://www.unicode.org/reports/tr29/)

-"A single Unicode code point is often, but not always the same as a basic unit of a writing system for a language, or what a typical user might think of as a “character”.
+"A single Unicode code point is often, but not always the same as a basic unit of a writing system for a language, or what a typical user might think of as a ‚Äúcharacter‚Äù.
 There are many cases where such a basic unit is made up of multiple Unicode code points.
 To avoid ambiguity with the term character as defined for encoding purposes, it can be useful to speak of a user-perceived character.
-For example, “G” + grave-accent is a user-perceived character: users think of it as a single character, yet is actually represented by two Unicode code points."
-[Unicode® Standard Annex #29](https://www.unicode.org/reports/tr29/)
+For example, ‚ÄúG‚Äù + grave-accent is a user-perceived character: users think of it as a single character, yet is actually represented by two Unicode code points."
+[Unicode¬Æ Standard Annex #29](https://www.unicode.org/reports/tr29/)

 Rust is going to try pretty hard to make sure that these are valid conversions.
 Strings convert to u8 (bytes) in very specific ways.
 Ways that include variable multi-byte encoding.